Ajiboyetosin/alx-system_engineering-devops/0x00-shell_basics/README.md

-create a script that creates a directory in a parent directory
+ a script that creates a named directory in a parent directory